Home

 Check out the Table of Contents for a chapter-by-chapter description

-Chapter 5: How the Game is Played
+Section 5: How the Game is Played

-STARTING PLAY: FACE-OFFS
+Beginning PLAY: FACE-OFFS

-At the beginning of each period, and to start play after it has been stopped during the game, a face-off (also known as the draw or the drop) is used.
-(See Figure 9) A face-off is a fair way to ensure that both teams have an equal chance of gaining access to the puck, although some players are better than others at winning face-offs.
-In a face-off an official drops the puck on the ice between the sticks of two opposing players standing one stick-length apart, each facing his opponent's end of the ice.
-The blades of their sticks must be touching the ice, and no other player may be within 15 feet of them.
-These two opposing players compete to touch the puck first and direct it to one of their teammates.
-If either of these players is not in the proper position when the official is ready to drop the puck, the official may order a teammate of that player to take the face-off instead.
-This is why you may see a player who is set up for a face-off skate off unexpectedly to be replaced by a teammate in the face-off circle.
-A new NHL procedure introduced in 2002 to speed up games dictates that the puck be dropped within 20 seconds of a stoppage (except during the final 2 minutes of a game or in overtime), whether or not both players have established their positions at the face-off spot or circle.
+Toward the start of every period, anto begin play after it has been quit amid the diversion, a face-off (also otherwise called the draw or the drop) is utilized.
+(See Figure 9) A face-off is a reasonable approach to guarantee that the two groups have an equivalent possibility of accessing the puck, albeit a few players are superior to anything others at winning face-offs.
+In a face-off an official drops the puck on the ice between the sticks of two restricting players standing one stick-length separated, each confronting his rival’s finish of the ice.
+The cutting edges of their sticks must touch the ice, and no other player might be inside 15 feet of them.
+These two contradicting players contend to touch the puck first and direct it to one of their partners.
+On the off chance that both of these players isn’t in the correct position when the authority is prepared to drop the puck, the authority may arrange a colleague of that player to take the go head to head.
+This is the reason you may see a player who is set up for a go head to head skate off surprisingly to be supplanted by a partner in the face-off circle.
+Another NHL technique acquainted in 2002 with accelerate recreations manages that the puck be dropped inside 20 seconds of a stoppage (aside from amid the last 2 minutes of a diversion or in extra time), regardless of whether the two players have set up their positions at the go head to head spot or circle.
+The face-off spots and circles are situated at different places around the arena.
+By and large, unless the tenets indicate generally, a go head to head is held close to where the infraction happened or where play was ceased.
+One special case is if the stoppage has been caused by an assaulting player in his assaulting zone, at that point the subsequent go head to head is reclaimed in the impartial zone.Copyright © 2002 First Base Sports, Inc. All Rights Reserve

 [ Top of Page ]